Plastic Wave: Reimagined Growth

 -

-Experiential Learning: Participants learned by doing — transforming plastic waste into functioning planters using simple tools and guided steps.
+Learn by Doing: Participants transformed discarded plastics into functioning planters using simple tools and guided steps.

 -

-Two-Part Output: Each participant created two planters — one to take home (personal growth) and one to contribute to the installation (community support).
+Two-Part Creation: Each made two planters — one to take home as a symbol of growth, and one to contribute to the installation.

 -